Nicolas-Johnson/News-Homepage/README.md

 ### What I learned

-On thius project was the first time i implemented SASS the CSS preprocessor and CSS variables.
+On this project was the first time i implemented SASS a CSS preprocessor and CSS variables.

 ```css
 :root {